Blamechance/digital-cottage/content/Notes from the Study/Vector Search General.md

 To clarify on his latter point, each additional `dimension` will add a new element in the array.
 Hence, a vector with `n` amount of dimensions, has `n` amount of elements in the resulting embedding array.
 - This is what is meant, when Vector Search is described as "operating in a multi-dimensional space".
 - A vector search will require a vector query to have the same amount of dimensions/embedding elements, as to complete a valid search — similar to valid use of coordinates.
+- The lower the dimensions, the more data gets "crowded" due to overlapping locations.
+By adding dimensions, data has more space to sparsely spread out — in doing this, you can generally **increase the precision of prompts.**
+- tl;dr **the more dimensions, the more ability the machine has to separate concepts in a Vector Database.**
+	- The trade-off is that generally, more dimensionsionality means more compute is required for retrieval.

 As data is plotted across different "coordinates" in this multi-dimensional space, we can use various mathematical concepts to determine "similarity", depending on their "distance" relative to eachother.